LuizZak/SwiftRewriter/Architecture.md

 #### 5. AST rewriting

-After intention rewriting has finished altering the program's structure, special AST rewriters used solely for method bodies are applied to all methods in all files to generate.
-This allows external objects to apply customized logic to rewrite the original AST into more correct Swift source code.
+After intention rewriting has finished altering the program's structure, special AST rewriters used solely for method bodies are applied to all methods.
+This allows external objects to modify the Swift AST before the final code is generated.

-Expression passes are provided via an `ASTRewriterPassSource` protocol provided during `SwiftRewriter.init`, which should provide an array of `ASTRewriterPass`-subtypes, which are then individually instantiated and applied to all method bodies in parallel.
+Expression passes are provided via an `ASTRewriterPassSource` protocol provided to `SwiftRewriter.init`, which should provide an array of `ASTRewriterPass`-subtypes, which are then individually instantiated and applied to all method bodies in parallel.

 - `ASTRwriterPass` types are instantiated for each method body to be run in parallel, in the same order as they are defined in `ASTRewriterPassSource`.
-This is done to improve guarantees about multi-threading modification of method bodies.
+    - Types are provided instead of instances to allow instantiation on a per-method basis, allowing improved guarantees of multi-threading correctness of method bodies.
+Do note that correctness of multi-threading is only implied for method bodies, but not to the surrounding intention context the method body is contained within.
+    - In other words, don't change intentions during AST rewriting!
-- Expression types for a method are resolved after each individual rewriter pass finishes modifying the method's body.
+- Expression types are resolved again after each individual rewriter pass finishes modifying the method's body, before the AST is handed to the next pass.
+    - It is the sole responsibility of the rewriter pass to notify changes to source code have been made to allow deciding whether or not to update expression type information for each function, saving time in cases no modifications where made that require type re-evaluation.

 #### 6. Code output

-At the final step, the code is output via the `WriterOutput`-implementer object provided during `SwiftRewriter.init`.
+At the final step, the code is output via the `WriterOutput`-implementer object provided to `SwiftRewriter.init`.

 Code is output per-file, with `WriterOutput` implementers handling the logic to create files and provide output buffers a rewriter instance.